 Consistency… There are very few “overnight successes.”
 Most people who have become experts in their fields or are enjoying some level of success will tell you that they worked long and hard at what they created.
 Like us, they too have visited and revisited the “drawing board” multiple times before someone took notice of their craft and creativity.

 To be clear, the goal isn’t to outdo the next person.
-There is enough to go around… enough resources… enough ideal clients… enough creativity and ingenuity… so that we all can offer others our authentic self.
+There is enough to go around… enough resources… enough ideal clients… enough creativity and ingenuity… to allow us to offer others our authentic selves.
 In order to assist others to be their best, we have to insist on combatting any negative thoughts and behaviors that try to take us to a dead end called giving up.